Evil Angels

 The inciting incident occurs at 11 minutes when Lindy screams "A dingo's got my baby!"
 Baby Azaria vanishes from the tent.
 The horrific moment transforms the family's peaceful holiday into a nightmare.
 Search parties form immediately but the baby is never found alive..
 At 9% through the film, this Disruption arrives earlier than typical, accelerating the narrative momentum.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Second inquest is ordered due to public pressure and media speculation.
+This illustrates the protagonist's commitment to Second inquest is ordered due to public pressure and media speculation.
 The Chamberlains are forced into the public arena.
 They can no longer retreat to private grief - they must actively fight for their innocence in the court of public opinion and law., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The jury returns a guilty verdict.
+The analysis reveals that this crucial beat The jury returns a guilty verdict.
 Lindy is convicted of murder and sentenced to life imprisonment with hard labor.
 Michael receives a suspended sentence as accessory.
 What appeared to be a case they could win through truth becomes a devastating false defeat - justice has failed them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
 Here, Final appeal is rejected.
 Lindy faces the reality of spending life in prison for a crime she didn't commit.
 Her faith wavers.
 The "death" here is metaphorical - the death of hope, justice, and faith in the system.
 She is at her lowest point., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.